When examining paved/asphalted roads, water is particularly damaging for several reasons:

 - As a floating surface, asphalt is only as good as the base on which it is laid.
 If and when water reaches the base, erosion will inevitably follow.
 Once erosion takes place, the asphalted surface is no longer supported and will eventually collapse, creating potholes.

-- Asphalt is a pervious surface, meaning that a percentage of the water that hits it will penetrate, making it highly susceptible to the damaging effects of “freeze thaw” cycles and contributing to the water erosion that will take place within the base.
+- Asphalt is a semi-pervious surface, meaning that a percentage of the water that hits it will penetrate.
+Over time with degradation this penetration becomes worse making it highly susceptible to the damaging effects of “freeze-thaw” cycles and sub-base failure.

 As a result of failures at the base and sub-base, asphalt regularly requires crack filling, re-sealing and pothole repair.
 With water penetration at the surface, regular failures are accelerated and will ultimately necessitate complete road reconstruction within 7-10 years.

-Because LANDLOCK® surfaces have a root system that extends into the base, our maintenance requires nothing more than sweeping the surface clean and applying another topical application of product.
+Because LANDLOCK® surfaces have a root system that extends into the base, our maintenance requires nothing more than sweeping the surface clean and applying another topical application.

-The result is a surface that becomes stronger and remains an asset, not a liability.
+The result is a surface that becomes stronger over time and remains an asset, not a liability.